COVID-19 and Student Housing

 Communal Living

 Student life tends to be busy with being on campus, working on projects, working and making time to be social.
-We always encourage students to follow Public Health guidelines when it comes to maintaining social distances and limiting guests/friends who students allow into their home.
 It’s okay to talk to your roommates about your comfort levels with having visitors in your home.
-We suggest:

 Difficult Conversations

-Once you have established everyone’s comfort levels, it’s okay to move onto the ‘bigger’ discussions, such as preparing for what can be done if one roommate falls ill.
-During these discussions, you can always use “I Statements.’
+Sometimes you may need to have ‘bigger’ discussions, where you can use “I Statements.’
 This is when we communicate how something makes us feel in a non-confrontational way.
 The basic layout is to say “I feel (emotion) when….”.
 These statements are based solely on how you feel and are not meant to hurt or upset your housemates.
 Try to listen to what everyone is saying.
 There are many distractions that can impact your ability to listen.
 Be aware of your own feelings and try to not project or push your feelings onto others.
 In doing so, you can create a neutral environment.

 Other effective communication skills are:

-• We are not always going to agree with one another, but by using affirmations, you are validating someone’s feelings by being empathetic.
-An example of this is “It’s hard not seeing your friends, especially with everything that’s going on.’
+We are not always going to agree with one another, but by using affirmations, you are validating someone’s feelings by being empathetic.

 This is just a brief overview of what can be done to help you and your housemates.
-We recognize that these are tough conversations to have, and Student Wellness Centre is here to support.
+We recognize that these are tough conversations to have, and Campus Wellness is here to support.
 Don’t hesitate to reach out!
-Email counselling [at] mohawkcollege.ca.
+Email hwc [at] mohawkcollege.ca (hwc[at]mohawkcollege[dot]ca).